-And then you click on the small screwdriver and then on “webform.”
+And then you click on the tiny screwdriver and then on “webform.”

-Podio will then create a webform for you with all the fields that were already created in the app/template.
+Podio will then create a web form for you with all the fields already created in the app/template.

 You can then find the shareable link on the right side that you can give your assistants or team members that don’t need full access to your Podio workspace.

 All the functions and features I’ve described are available for free if you don’t have too many items (not more than 500) created.